Mongolia Multisport: Through the Land of Nomads

 Mongolia Multisport: Through the Land of Nomads Itinerary:

-Day 1 Arrive in Ulaanbaatar (UB), Mongolia.
-Meet our guide for a hike to Zaisan Memorial for panoramic views over the city and countryside.
+Day 1 Arrive in Ulaanbaatar (UB).
+Hike to Zaisan Memorial for city views.

-Day 2 Hike in Hustai Nuruu National Reserve, a spectacular, protected park located at the base of the Khenti Mountains.
+Day 2 Hike in Hustai Nuruu National Reserve near the Khenti Mountains.

-Day 3 Traverse the hidden Moilt Valley on foot and keep an eye out for wild horses, marmot, corsac foxes, deer and predatory birds.
+Day 3 Traverse the Moilt Valley on foot and keep an eye out for wild horses.

-Day 5 Learn Mongolia’s history, national and natural, at UB’s museums and enjoy a show of traditional dancers and hoomi (throat) singers.
+Day 5 Learn history at UB's museums and enjoy traditional dance and song.

-Day 6 Hike the Gobi Desert’s wildflower filled Yol Valley.
-Witness the glow of the fossil rich “Flaming Cliffs” at sunset.
+Day 6 Hike the Gobi's Yol Valley.
+See the stunning "Flaming Cliffs" at sunset.

-Day 7 Camel trek alongside sandy dunes and camp underneath a truly mesmerizing star-filled sky.
+Day 7 Camel trek along sandy dunes and camp underneath a star-filled sky.

-Day 10 Back in UB we visit the historic Gandan Monastery complex, Mongolia’s seat of Buddhism.
-This evening toast to a superb adventure!
+Day 10 Back in UB we visit the historic Gandan Monastery complex.

 Day 11 Our journey to fascinating and quickly changing Mongolia ends.